 Our Mini Vinnies children meet to talk, share ideas and concerns and pray about doing good works in the community.

-In July 2015 our Mini Vinnies children decided that they wanted to raise money and awareness for Rett Syndrome.
-They organised a cake sale and raised £200 for the Rett Syndrome Society.
+Our Mini Vinnies children have raised money and awareness for a variety of causes.
+They have organised a cake sale and raised £200 for the Rett Syndrome Society.
 They also did research about Rett Syndrome and helped raise awareness through circle times and collective worship.